gfx-rs/wgpu/README.md

 In order to run with Angle, "angle" feature has to be enabled, and Angle libraries placed in a location visible to the application.
 These binaries can be downloaded from [gfbuild-angle](https://github.com/DileSoft/gfbuild-angle) artifacts.

-On Windows, you generally need to copy them into the working directory, or in the same directory as the executable.
+On Windows, you generally need to copy them into the working directory, in the same directory as the executable, or somewhere in your path.
 On Linux, you can point to them using `LD_LIBRARY_PATH` environment.

 ## Environment Variables